sayan-repo/dkeeper/README.md

 # dkeeper

-Welcome to your new dkeeper project and to the internet computer development community.
-This is a Google Keep based Decentralised App on ICP with a React frontend for a mordern look.
+Welcome to your new dkeeper project and to the Internet computer development community.
+This is a Google Keep-based Decentralised App on ICP with a React frontend for a modern look.